dorajistyle/previewImage/readme.md

 ## previewImage

-It's a simple cross browser compatibility image preview module using [JQuery](http://jquery.com/).
+It's a simple cross browser compatibility image preview module before upload file using [JQuery](http://jquery.com/).
 You need Jquery 1.10+ to using this module.
 It supports AMD(requireJS) as well.

 ## Cross Browser compatibility